MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/organize-team-functions.md

 ### New data products

 Product owners and business representatives create requests for new data product when they're needed.
 The data office assess the requirements and assembles a new Data Product team with a range of expertise.
 The team identifies the data assets required for the data product and requests permission to the data asset.
 If a new data asset is needed, Integration Ops receives a ticket to ingest it.
-The team identifies the services required for the new data product and requests a new data product via the [Data Integration & Data Product Deployment Process](./eslz-platform-provisioning.md#data-integration--data-product-deployment-process).
+The team identifies the services required for the new data product and requests a new data product via the [Data integration and data product deployment process](./eslz-platform-provisioning.md#data-integration--data-product-deployment-process).
 The Data Product team receives a forked repo from the master data products template to deploy the data product.

 ### Certify data products